JujuAdams/Bento/docs/2.3/README.md

 - Supports a mixture of instances and structs as UI elements

 Bento is not a complete kitchen sink UI solution.
 Trying to solve every UI problem with a single package would end up with an enormous and intimidating codebase.
 Instead, Bento's goal is to give you the core tools needed to build a simple UI with minimum hassle, and then to give you the necessary tools to build your own advanced custom UI components whilst relying on Bento's foundations.

-Because Bento is a little different to other GameMaker libraries, familiarity with its principles and technology is advised.
-You can read more about how Bento works [here](Technology).
-That having been said, basic use is straight-forward so if you'd like to get stuck in you can jump ahead to [setting up the library](Setting-Up).
-At any point if you get stuck then you should refer to the [example project in the GitHub repo](https://github.com/JujuAdams/Bento/).

-At any rate, thanks for checking out Bento.
-It's been a long time coming!

 ## Updating